safespring-community/terraform-modules/examples/v2-compute-instances-with-wireguard-egress/README.md

 ## Usage

-Self contained example using Safespring Terraform module together with an ansible role for wireguard gatway and clients
+Self contained example using Safespring Terraform module together with an ansible role for wireguard gateway and clients

 To install ansible role: